ShalomApp/Roadmap/README.md

 Public roadmap for Shalom chat

+## What is Shalom?

+Shalom is a realtime chat platform in development.
+It is not (currently) open-source, but we encourage participation via feature requests and bug reports.

+## This repository

-Take a look at the issues to vote on new features, or open an issue to suggest a feature to be included.
+Take a look at the issues to vote on new features, or open an issue to suggest a feature to be included or report a bug.